Workflow actions

 If you want to learn more about JQL, take a look here.

-The option to enable internal comments after editing of requests is by default switched off.
-To control editing with comments, use the toggle.
+The option to enable internal comments after editing requests is switched off by default.
+Use the toggle to control editing with comments.

-You can use the default comment message or edit its content by accessing General settings.
+You can use the default comment message or edit its content by accessing Global settings.

 To create a personalized comment message, introduce the content of your message.
 You can include the following variables:

-You can always check the introduced values and see a preview of the internal comment message which will be displayed on an issue in Jira.
+You can always check the introduced values and see a preview of the internal comment message that will be displayed on an issue in Jira.

 If you can’t find the answer you need in our documentation, raise